The Life and Words of Martin Luther King Jr.

 The Last Days

-But in March, King went to Memphis, Tennessee.
+But in March, King went to Memphis, Tenn.
 Black garbage workers were on strike there.
 King wanted to help them win a pay raise.
 He planned to lead a march.
 But after the march began, some black teenagers began looting.
 A riot ended the march.

 This saddened King.
 He felt it was bad for the cause of nonviolence.
 He went home to Atlanta.
 But then he felt he was giving in to violence.